tencurse/neocities-v2/src/about.md

 - [deploy-to-neocities](https://deploy-to-neocities.neocities.org/) – Quick setup to automatically deploy your changes to Neocities using a GitHub workflow
 - [agnoster ohmyzsh theme](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#agnoster) – Aesthetic inspiration for the navigation.
 I also use this theme for my personal Linux terminal.
 - [neofetch](https://github.com/dylanaraps/neofetch) – This is what the user info in the about page references.
 This command has a lot of other derivatives, and [pfetch](https://github.com/dylanaraps/pfetch) is my personal favourite.
-- [r/unixporn](https://www.reddit.com/r/unixporn/) – One of the biggest things that got me to dual–boot Linux.
-So much pretty customization while still retaining usability (…in some cases).
 - [Tokyo Night](https://github.com/folke/tokyonight.nvim) – Colour scheme used for the website and syntax highlighting.
 Light theme is tweaked a little for better contrast.
 Find more terminal colour schemes [here](https://gogh-co.github.io/Gogh/).
 - [CSS Tricks, my beloved](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web) – Tutorial for implementing dark mode and light mode in your website.
 I tweaked the JavaScript code a lot to suit my needs.